Abhilkv/upayments/README.md

 `npm run build` generates an index.html with the js bundle, css bundle and all assets which can be deployed directly on a web server.
 The js and css bundles are hashed for setting a long cache.

-### Deployment as Web App in a Docker Container

-Pre-requisite:
-* Docker

-We may use docker containers for deployment.
-The docker container should be first built using `build.sh` and then installed using `run.sh`.

-After running `run.sh`, the application can be accessed at `http://{server}:8081`

-NOTE: To run docker without using `sudo` please follow the steps mentioned [here](https://docs.docker.com/install/linux/linux-postinstall/)